 - a.
-Withdrawal from a nursing course, while the student has a failing grade or a score of less than 75% on the clinical evaluation at the time of withdrawal, is equivalent to a non-passing grade in the course.
-Students who withdraw from a nursing course must notify their faculty of their intent before missing the next scheduled class.
+A student who has extraordinary circumstances (including medical, personal, etc.) with appropriate documentation may appeal the withdrawal policies by submitting a written request to the Academic Faculty Director of Nursing. - b.
+Withdrawal from a nursing course, while the student has a failing grade or a score of unsatisfactory on the clinical evaluation at the time of withdrawal, is equivalent to a non-passing grade in the course.
+Students who withdraw from a nursing course must notify their block lead of their intent before missing the next scheduled class.
 A student-initiated withdrawal must be done before the student withdrawal deadline.
-See the PCC Academic Calendar for the exact date. - b.
-Withdrawal once is allowed during the program if the student has passing grades and the clinical evaluation score is 75% or higher at the time of withdrawal.
+See the PCC Academic Calendar for the exact date. - c.
+Withdrawal once is allowed during the program if the student has passing grades and a satisfactory score on the clinical evaluation tool at the time of withdrawal.
 Students who withdraw from a semester must notify their faculty of their intent before missing the next scheduled class.
 A student-initiated withdrawal must be done before the student withdrawal deadline.
 See the PCC Academic Calendar for the exact date.
 Placement into the next semester will depend on space availability.
-A student must return to the Nursing Program within one year (see Re-Entry Policy, section VIII). - c.
-The written notice of withdrawal must be submitted within seven days to both the Nursing Program Manager and the course faculty.
-The student who withdraws and is eligible for reentry and wishes to re-enter must have an exit interview with a course faculty member to discuss the re-entry policy.
-The written notice will contain: - a.
-Reason for withdrawal. - b.
-Date of official withdrawal. - c.
-Date or semester of intended request for re-entry.
-(See Policy for Re-entry.) - d.
-Request for Re-Entry form with attachments (See Appendix I). - d.
-A student who has extraordinary circumstances (including medical, personal, etc.) with appropriate documentation may appeal the withdrawal policies by submitting a written request to the Department Head of Nursing.
+A student must return to the Nursing Program within one year (see Re-Entry Policy, section VIII). - d.
+The written notice of withdrawal must be submitted within seven days to both the Nursing Program Manager and the Block Lead.
+The student who withdraws and is eligible for re-entry and wishes to re-enter must have an exit interview with a course faculty member to discuss the re-entry policy.
+The written notice will contain: - 1) Reason for withdrawal. - 2) Date of official withdrawal. - 3) Date or semester of intended request for re-entry.
+(See Policy for Re-entry.) - 4) Request for Re-Entry form with attachments (See Appendix I).